hpcleuven/VscDocumentation/source/jobs/job_submission.rst

   take precedence over environment variables and ``#SBATCH`` lines in the job script.
 * Some command line options can also be passed to ``sbatch`` through environment variables instead.
-A list of those can be found in the `sbatch manual page <https://slurm.schedmd.com/sbatch.html>`_.
+A list of those can be found in the `sbatch manual page`_.
   The name of those variables starts with ``SBATCH_`` and the remaining part is derived from the matching command line option.
 However, be careful when using those and hiding them in ``.bashrc`` or ``.bash_profile`` as they are easily forgotten yet have a higher priority than those on ``SBATCH`` lines which is the most used mechanism to specify resources etc.
 * All command line options can also be passed in ``#SBATCH`` lines in the job script.
   These lines should follow immediately below the shebang in the first block of comment lines (lines that start with ``#``) as otherwise they will